Yoast/wordpress-seo/packages/yoastseo/README.md

 console.log( researcher.getResearch( "wordCountInText" ) );
 ```

+There is a basic example of this in the `apps/content-analysis-api` folder.

 **Note: This is currently a synchronous API, but will become an asynchronous API in the future.**